jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

               )
           )

-still green
+and the test is still green

 ----

-* I change the expectation in the test to the difference between the timestamps
+* I change the expectation in the test to the difference between the timestamps because I can do arithmetic with `datetime.datetime`_ objects

   .. code-block:: python